 6. Try scheduling your live video

 This may sound like a joke, but it's not.
 You can save yourself time and stress by uploading and scheduling pre-recorded video to play as live video.
-This benefit isn't available on most platforms, but it is offered in a few third-party tools, including Restream's Scheduler.
+With Restream Events, you can easily schedule both your live streams and pre-recorded video content and broadcast them to as many platforms as you want.

 No matter what you decide to try, don't be afraid to take the first step.
 Even a little bit of authenticity through live video can go a long way toward building a vibrant online community around your church.